 During the years they lived in PNG, the Matzkes became interested in using their gifts as teachers to help adults and children learn to read and write in their own languages.
 They returned to the USA and completing training as literacy specialists.
 The Matzkes moved their family to the Solomon Islands in 1998 and have served for most of 20 years working in literacy, administration and Scripture promotion.

 The Matzkes have been blessed with two daughters; Emily who was adopted from the Philippines, and Sarah who was born into the family.
-Emily is in the Army Reserves and lives/works in the Dallas area.
-Sarah is graduated from John Brown University in May 2019 and is living and working in Dallas/Fort Worth.
+Emily served in the Army Reserves and lives/works in the Dallas area.
+Sarah graduated from John Brown University is living and working in Dallas/Fort Worth.

 Tim holds a Master’s degree in International and Community Development, from Deakin University, in Australia and Martha has a Master’s degree from Michigan State University in Curriculum Development.